 - Wait for the site to connect to your camera.

 - Click the red button in the center to start recording.
-When you are done, click anywhere on the picture to stop recording.
+When you are done, the finish button to stop recording.

-- If you are happy with your recording, hit "save."
+- If you are happy with your recording, hit "Save Media."

 - Back on the home page (syllabus page) click on "Please check on your completed tasks" under "Classroom Requirements."
 Does it say you submitted?
 If so, then...